RStelzle/bundeslaendeR/README.md

 The goal of `bundeslaendeR` is to provide easy and cleaned up access to data regarding election results as well as government constellations in the German states.
-Further, data is provided in order to easily link the election/government data with state parties’ manifestos/state governments’ coalition agreements available from other sources.
+Data is available either as a download or as an R package.
+Further, data is provided in order to easily link the election/government data with other datasets on German state politics.

-## Todo

-- [ ] Write brief dataset note
+For a more detailed description, please refer to the codebook.

 ## Installation

+You can download the data from the release folder in this repository.

 (While the project is still under development in a private repository, I didn’t manage to get it installed using `git2r`.
 Thus, I would recommend